NBKRTM/NebykovSummary/README.md

 Hello!
 I'm Artem Nebykov, and i am a python developer.
-In this repository you will find my CV as well as sample projects I have developed so you can appreciate my experience and skills in this area.
+In this repository you will find my CV so you can appreciate my experience and skills in this area.

 My CV includes the following sections: